bn4t/bn4t.me/content/post/setting-up-wireguard-on-ubuntu.md

 ````
 [Peer]
-PublicKey = <insert client_public_key>      # the client's public key.
+# The client's public key.
 Found in the /etc/wireguard/publickey file on the client
+PublicKey = <insert client_public_key>

-AllowedIPs = 10.200.200.2/32                # Define which IPs that the client is allowed to be in the virtual network
+# Define which IPs that the client is allowed to be in the virtual network
+AllowedIPs = 10.200.200.2/32
 ````